RealAliHafezi/ttaria/src/README.txt

 Fourth: There is no like feature in the main website.
 But I created the liking feature in this page in the best possible way to even upgrade the main site.

+And finally I know this project is a bit messy, but I decided to keep going to see the result, which was a good result.

 I'm glad to finish this site together.
 Main Website Address: